ossd-s23/project-evaluation/terasology_evaluation.md

     - __when was the issue closed:__ 3 weeks ago

-- __how active is the discussion on the issues:__
+- __how active is the discussion on the issues:__ Relativelty active

     - __example of a lot of good discussion:__ [Good discussion](https://github.com/MovingBlocks/Terasology/issues/4917)

     - __example of an issue that does not have much discussion:__ [Not much discussion](https://github.com/MovingBlocks/Terasology/issues/5069)

-- __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__yes
+- __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__ yes

     - __how many of such issues are there?__ 42